vraravam/dotfiles/README.md

 if you want to capture data from your current mac, please follow the instructions [here](Prerequisites.md)

+# Script discriptors
+Some utility scripts have been provided in this repo - which you can use to manage the backup strategy in a better fashion. [click here](Extras.md)

 # Basic setup

 The backup strategy is split into 2 stages.
 The [basic "getting started"](GettingStarted-Basic.md) provides the instructions for the most common/basic setup.
 This covers everything that a typical user might need - without the need to backup other parts of the existing laptop.

-# Advanced setup (in addition to the basic setup if you want to capture other files in an encrypted private git repo)

-The "Advanced" setup is the set of final steps to capture your application preferences (both system apps as well as custom apps) and back them up into an *encrypted remote repository*.
-Currently this kind of a service is offered by [keybase](https://keybase.io/) where you can get private, fully-encrypted repos for free.
-Instructions for this setup can be found [here](GettingStarted-Advanced.md)

-# Finally...

-Once the above is done, and if you have setup the [keybase](https://keybase.io)-based home repo, profile repo, etc - you can then re-import your exported preferences from the [pre-requisites section](#pre-requisite-if-you-want-to-capture-data-from-your-current-mac).
-Of course, you will have to manually take snapshots of your machine for backup.
-This can be done using the `scripts/capture-defaults.sh` script and pushing into the remote repo of your home folder.

-As a summary, these files will typically have changes between your setup and mine:
+These files will typically have changes between your setup and mine:

 * `GettingStarted-Basic.md` (references to your usernames instead of mine, and typically any other changes that you introduce in the `files/.zprofile` - look below)
 * `files/.gitconfig` (the `IncludeIf` line to match your global/base configuration filename)